 Variation: Sauteed Carrots with Honey

-Many kids love the combination of carrots and honey and the hit of extra sweetness may be just what your kiddo needs to love this recipe.
-And all you need to do is to drizzle some honey on at the very end of the recipe.
+Many kids love the combination of carrots and honey, and the hit of extra sweetness may be just what your kiddo needs to love this recipe.
+All you need to do is to drizzle some honey on at the very end of the recipe.
 This can be a good option for kids who think they don’t like carrots!
-(Avoid serving honey to babies under 1 year old though.)
+(Avoid serving honey to babies under 1-year-old though.)

 How to Store